CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Commercial auto insurance cost in Oregon is influenced by both statewide conditions and the way each business uses its vehicles.
-The provided state range is $104 to $329 per month per vehicle, while small business averages are listed at $100 to $200 per vehicle per month and $1,200 to $2,400 annually per vehicle.
+The provided state range is per vehicle, while small business averages are listed on a monthly and annual per vehicle basis.
 Those figures are only benchmarks, not a quote, and the actual premium varies by fleet size, vehicle types, driver records, coverage limits, deductibles, business industry, annual mileage, operating radius, and claims history.
 Oregon’s premium index of 104 shows pricing close to the national average, but that does not flatten the spread between a lightly used company car and a higher-exposure fleet.

-Market competition is a real factor here: Oregon has 380 active insurance companies, and top carriers in the state include State Farm, GEICO, Farmers, and Progressive.
+Market competition is a real factor here: Oregon has 380 active insurance companies, and top carriers in the state include Farmers and other active insurers.
 That competition can create more quote-shopping opportunities, but it does not guarantee the same rate for every business.
 A fleet in retail delivery, accommodation and food service, or manufacturing may be priced differently from an office-based business because the use pattern, mileage, and driver exposure are different.

 Industries & Insurance Needs in Salem